HL7/fhir-pdmp/input/pagecontent/use-case.md

 </figure>
 </div>

-For this Implementaion Guide, we abstract the ecosystem in Figure 1 by focusing on the PDMP Request and PDMP Report messages being exchanges by the PDMP Requester and teh PDMP Responder
+For this Implementaion Guide, we abstract the ecosystem in Figure 1 by focusing on the PDMP Request and PDMP Report messages being exchanges by the PDMP Requester and the PDMP Responder

 ### Abstract Model, Actors and Definitions